Hopac/Hopac/Docs/Actors.md

 What are actors?
 ----------------

-It is somewhat difficult to pin down what exactly are actors, because there are many different incarnations of actors.
+It is somewhat difficult to pin down what exactly actors are, because there are many different incarnations of actors.
 For example, [Erlang](http://www.erlang.org/) is often called an actor language and [Akka](http://akka.io/) could be called an actor library.
 While there are